-Certificate in Psychedelic-Assisted Therapies & Research
+Certificate in Psychedelic-Assisted Therapies and Research

 Below you will find some of our most frequently asked questions about our psychedelic certificate program and the various benefits it confers.